 The Wrong Solution to Pond Weeds

-Typically to combat this cycle pond owners add chemicals and herbicides to kill pond weeds quickly.
-Unfortunately this only acerbates the problem by adding more muck from dead vegetation to the bottom of the pond.
+Typically to combat this cycle, pond owners add chemicals and herbicides to kill pond weeds quickly.
+Unfortunately, this only acerbates the problem by adding more muck from dead vegetation to the bottom of the pond.
 The decaying plant material further depletes the oxygen levels.
-Extensive chemical usage can also result in residual build up in the sediments and fish.
+Extensive chemical usage can also result in a residual build up in the sediments and fish.

 The Right Solution to Pond Weeds

 The solution is to increase dissolved oxygen levels so that nutrients decompose aerobically.
 The bacteria and organisms that live in the pond need dissolved oxygen to decompose the organic sediments, and die off if the dissolved oxygen level decreases.
 A different type of bacteria, anaerobic bacteria, thrive in the environment when there is low or no dissolved oxygen, and these bacteria slowly digest the organic sediments and release toxic gases into the water that kill beneficial aerobic bacteria and insects.

 Anaerobic digestion of pond sediments is 30-40 times slower than with aerobic digestion, allowing organic sediments levels to increase.